Previous: Cimmerian Timeline Part 46

 695BCE: King Kitanotaga passed away after an excessive drinking bout.
 His daughter, Queen Jakontago, succeeded him.
 To strengthen her grasp on the reins of power, Jakontago led the Xorians in an invasion of Phrygia.
 She sacked the Phrygian capital of Gordium and killed King Midas II.
 The new queen returned to Xoria with wagons full of gold and other luxuries looted in the conquest.

-2 thoughts on “Cimmerian Timeline Part 47”
+2 responses to “Cimmerian Timeline Part 47”